Yaraslaut/Yaraslaut/cv/cv.typ

   Tampere University, Tampere, Finland][
   Theoretical Optics and Photonics group
   ]
-#box(width: 40em, height: 0.2em, fill: xcolor.dandelion)
+#box(width: 50em, height: 0.2em, fill: xcolor.dandelion)

 = Work Experience
 #EducationItem()[
   Feb 2019 - Dec 2020][
   Algorithm developer][
   EMC Lab, BSUIR, Minsk, Belarus][
-  I have beein involved in the design and implemntation of algorithnms for EMC problems.
+  I have been involved in the design and implemntation of algorithms for EMC problems.
 As well was helping developers with little knowledge in physics.
   ]

-#box(width: 40em, height: 0.2em, fill: xcolor.dandelion)
+#box(width: 50em, height: 0.2em, fill: xcolor.dandelion)
 = Skills
 #set list(marker: [--])
+- Strong knowledge in physics and mathematics with a theoretical bent.
 - Knowledge of a variety of programming languages including C++, Julia, Python, Mathematica.
-- Strong knowledge in physics and mathematics with a theoretical bent.
+- Other languages that I am familiar with: Rust, Elisp, Bash.
+- Humbly, I would  call myself a power user of Linux.

-#box(width: 40em, height: 0.2em, fill: xcolor.dandelion)
+#box(width: 50em, height: 0.2em, fill: xcolor.dandelion)
 = Hobbies and interests

 #set list(marker: [•])
-- I contribute to terminal emulator #link("https://github.com/contour-terminal/contour")[Contour] which I use daily, I especially enjoy the sixel support, thanks to which I have no need to leave the terminal when making plots of any kind.
+- I contribute to terminal emulator #link("https://github.com/contour-terminal/contour")[Contour] which I use daily, I especially enjoy the Sixel support, thanks to which I have no need to leave the terminal when making plots of any kind.
-- I have a small pet project #link("https://github.com/Yaraslaut/prop")[Prop] 2D FDTD solver of Maxwell's equations, it can utilize both CPU and GPU for calculations, while the math part is written in C++, Python wrapper also exist to give users easy access to the software.
+- I have a small pet project #link("https://github.com/Yaraslaut/prop")[Prop] 2D FDTD solver of Maxwell's equations, it can utilize both CPU and GPU for calculations, while the math part is written in C++, Python wrapper also exists to give users easy access to the software.

-#box(width: 40em, height: 0.2em, fill: xcolor.dandelion)
+#box(width: 50em, height: 0.2em, fill: xcolor.dandelion)
 #bibliography("list.bib",title: "List of publications")
 #cite("tsyanenka2020computationally", "tamashevich2022inhomogeneous","robson2021path","tamashevich2022nonlinear","tamashevich2023two")